 200cm by 150cm Oil on canvas (diptych)

-My work concentrates on the moment where everything changes, the chaos it causes and the transformations inherent in the upheaval.
-“Trouble in Paradise” was intended as an homage to the seasons.
-After much reworking, it has ended up showing the aftermath of the myth of original sin.
-So much for perfection!
+This work focuses on the moment of change, the chaos it causes, and the transformation inherent in that upheaval.
+“Trouble in Paradise” is a version of the Paradise myth, and was intended as an homage to summer.
+But after much reworking, it has ended up depicting the natural conclusion of a state in perfection.

 ENQUIRE